EndsOfTheEarth/QueryLite/Documentation.md

 Most non-common or custom database types are not supported.
 If the type can be read in using a basic .net type (e.g. `int`, `string`, `decimal`) in `ado.net` (e.g. `reader.GetString(ordinal)`) then it should work.

-Sql server types like `hierarchyid` and `geography` are known to not work.
+Sql server types like `hierarchyid` are known to not work.

 ## Transaction Isolation Levels